Vinayak-100ni/Ecs-git-demo/README.md

 5. create github workflow file
    -> all taskdefination(nodejs-app-task-definition) json file in pipeline

 6. if getting issue create service again with same name
+7. also unable 5000 port